NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/shapes.md

 ## Shapes

 Shapes represent the information other than surface imagery that you display on the globe.
-Web World Wind has a rich and growing set of shapes to choose from:
+Web WorldWind has a rich and growing set of shapes to choose from:

 - **Placemark** (class Placemark) — Displays an image with an optional label at any geographic position and altitude.
-You can use one of Web World Wind’s placemark images or specify your own.
+You can use one of Web WorldWind’s placemark images or specify your own.
 See the PlacemarksAndPicking example.
 - **Path** (class Path) — Draws a connected set of lines either in space or on the ground.
 If extruded, draws a curtain from the line to the ground.
 See the Paths example.
 - **Polygon** (class Polygon) — Displays a polygon in space.
 The polygon may have holes.
 If extruded, sides connecting the polygon to the ground are drawn.
 See the Polygons example
 - **Surface Shapes** — Familiar shapes such as polyline, polygon, ellipse and square drawn on the terrain.
 The specific classes are SurfaceCircle, SurfaceEllipse, SurfaceImage, SurfacePolygon, SurfacePolyline, SurfaceRectangle and SurfaceSector.
 See the SurfaceShapes example